tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 | File      |           |           |           |

 In English: "Any region can depend on a file region (and reference its nodes).
 A file region can only reference nodes within itself."

+### Node Regions and Allocators

+When the `nightly` feature is enabled, it is now possible to use PathMap with custom allocators.
+In concept, a node region is an extension of the allocator concept, so the right design is probably to forego the `_in` flavors of the various methods that take an allocator and pass a node region to the PathMap methods instead.
+Then a node region could be backed by a custom allocator.

+However, the pattern that is pervasive throughout the Rust stdlib, i.e. making the Allocator an optional type parameter with a default value, may not be quite right for node regions.
+The Rust type system could enforce that a hybrid object isn't created; for example it could prevent the creation of a new map by joining together two maps with different allocators.
+However, this use case is actually desirable for node regions, and therefore the region dependency needs to be maintained and checked at runtime.

+Mixing allocators within the same map, on the other hand, is likely to lead to nothing but pain & UB.
+So if a region implied an allocator that would be a problem.
+Currently the types are configures so it just isn't possible to perform operations that would cause nodes from different allocators to mingle.

+So, it's an open question what the relationship between allocators and regions needs to be.
+The most sensible idea seems to me that allocators are checked at compile time, node regions are checked at runtime, and the type system would enforce that allocators are never mingled.
+The alternative implementation would involve dispatching to allocators dynamically, which sounds like a terrible idea for many reasons.

 ## Proposal: Node Blocks